 The number of cases seen during the training program will vary among training sites.
 At all training sites the majority of case material must emphasize cardiac disorders.
 Emphasis should be on quality rather than quantity, although a sufficient caseload must be available to provide experience with all types of cardiovascular disease in as many different species as possible.
-Outside rotations at other training sites should be considered when appropriate in order to fulfill training requirements or to obtain additional large animal or small animal case experience.
-The resident should have the primary care responsibility for cases, which should involve receiving, diagnosis, management and client communication.
-The opportunity for consultation with Diplomate(s) certified in the Specialty of Cardiology (either ACVIM or approved ECVIM) and others must be readily available.
-Patient care should constitute 65-75% of the resident's time.
-The resident should also be available for consultation with other members of the hospital faculty and staff.

 E.1.f.
-Consultation and Supervision
+Consultation